• Skip to primary navigation

 Can you freeze creamy lemon bars?

-These condesnsed milk lemon bars freeze really well.
-Just allow them to fully cool after baking then place in a freezer proof container and place in the freezer.
+These condensed milk lemon bars freeze really well.
+Just allow them to fully cool after baking then place in a freezer-proof container and place in the freezer.

 They will last for up to 2 months frozen.
 To thaw just place in the refrigerator overnight to thaw gently.